gusmarlaj/BehavioralAnalyst/README.md

 </h3>

 <h2 align="center">
-I'm a behavioral scientist 💻, and researcher
+I'm a behavioral scientist 💻 with a passion for research and data analysis.
 </h2>

-I love the entire process of analizing data.
+I love the entire process of analizing complex data.
 I love the challenge of finding hidden patterns and solve different kind of problems.

 ### 🤝 Connect with me: